 The project can also be shared via Yumu (the children's area of the platform) to allow students to access the materials between lessons.
 Teachers who are new to Charanga or less familiar with Yumu need only follow these three steps to get started or contact us on firstname.lastname@example.org.

 The project can also be shared via Yumu (the children's area of the platform) to allow students to access the materials between lessons.
-Teachers who are new to Charanga or less familiar with Yumu need only follow these three steps to get started or contact us on firstname.lastname@example.org.
-More information about Musical School can also be found here.
+Teachers who are new to Charanga or less familiar with Yumu need only follow these three steps to get started or contact us on email@example.com.
+See more information about Musical School.